-- 5.5.2.1 Verity Relay - Verity Relay provides a remote transmission capability to the Verity Voting 2.2 system.
-Utilizing an optional modem on Verity Scan, at close of polls, results are transmitted from the polling place device to the Verity Relay workstation. - Verity Relay was tested first as an individual component in order to verify that all declared functionality is present and working as documented, with media and data produced in Verity Build.
-All functional features were tested and verified to be correctly documented.
-This included election data being stored on the Verity vDrive, as well as being transmitted from Verity Scan to Verity Relay. - Verity Relay was tested as an integrated piece of the voting system where it inputs media and data produced in Verity Build, then accepts transmitted data from Verity Scan devices, transferring data to Verity vDrives, which are inputted into Verity Count for accumulation and tallying.
+5.5.2.1 Verity Relay

+- Verity Relay provides a remote transmission capability to the Verity Voting 2.2.1 system.
+Utilizing an optional modem on Verity Scan, at close of polls, results are transmitted from the polling place device to the Verity Relay workstation. - Verity Relay was tested as an integrated piece of the voting system where it inputs media and data produced in Verity Build, then accepts transmitted data from Verity Scan devices, transferring data to Verity vDrives, which are input into Verity Count for accumulation and tallying.